lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to set up Produce Seasons.md

 ### STEP 7

-Check the box under “Current”.
+Check the box under _Current_.
 <br/>
-A confirmation message will appear, asking if you want to proceed with updating the “current” field for existing pallets that may exist in the pallet line archive.
+A confirmation message will appear, asking if you want to proceed with updating the current field for existing pallets that may exist in the pallet line archive.
 Choose Yes in this message.

 ![](/media/KB_Guide_ProduceSeasons_8b_MarkAsCurrent.jpeg)